xavitrigo/fxstreet-interview-francesc-xavier/README.md

 1. Fix current errors in the API
 2. Apply good practices in the project following clean code and DDD practices
-3. Take into account that we will probably switch repository type to other technology like MongoDB
 4. Implement Statistics controller following Clean Clode practices
 5. Create a Job that notifies 5 minutes before that a game is about to start
 6. Create a Job that notifies incorrect alignments sending a list of ids